neverix/rlhf-trojan-2024-cod/README.md

 2. Collect triggers from each epoch.
 Evaluate rewards again.
 3. Return triggers believed to have the highest rewards.

-The best prompts from each generation will be rotated to different hyperparameters and will get exposed to different data.
+The best prompts from each generation will be rotated to different hyperparameters

-Some hyperparameters we sample can cause COOM (out of memory) errors.
-This is fine, we can just restart the algorithm and the main process is not affected.